Real-Time Simulation

 }

-// Function to update the position of the box
+// Update the position of the box

 point3d min_corner = box.min_corner();